dhruvspatel/Robot-Localization-and-Landmark-Detection-Using-Graph-SLAM/README.md

 ## Project Walkthrough

-### 1. Define robot variables and create data
+### 1. Define robot variables and create data:

 First we define variables with respect to the world and the robot.
 The variables that I have used are the following:

-'''
-- 'N': time steps for which we want our robot to have a random walk
+- '--N': time steps for which we want our robot to have a random walk
-- 'num_landmarks': number of landmarks in the world
+- '--num_landmarks': number of landmarks in the world
-- 'world_size': the grid size of the world (Here I have taken it as 100 units (10x10))
+- '--world_size': the grid size of the world (Here I have taken it as 100 units (10x10))
-- 'measurement_range': the range in which the robot measures a landmark
+- '--measurement_range': the range in which the robot measures a landmark
-- 'motion_noise': noise or uncertanity present in the robot motion.
+- '--motion_noise': noise or uncertanity present in the robot motion.
-- 'measurement_noise': noise or uncertanity present in the robot's distance measurement sensor.
+- '--measurement_noise': noise or uncertanity present in the robot's distance measurement sensor.
 These two moise variables are introduced to mimick real-life sceanrios.
-- 'distance': distance by which a robot can move during a particular time step.
+- '--distance': distance by which a robot can move during a particular time step.
-'''

 All of the above variables go into the 'make_data' function and out comes the true landmark locations and the robots final pose co-ordinates.

+![make data] (images/make_data.png)

-Let's say data = make_data(*all of the above variables*), then data[time_step][0] = Measurement values given by the robot sensor with respect to each landmark and data[time_step][1] is the motion co-ordinates of the robot.
+Let's say data = make_data(*all of the above variables*), then data[time_step][0] is the measurement values given by the robot sensor with respect to each landmark and data[time_step][1] is the motion co-ordinates of the robot.
 Please see the helpers.py file for more info

 Here I have instantiated the robot at the center of the grid.

 ### 2. Omega and Xi:

+Please go thorugh '''2.
+Omega and Xi, Constraints.ipynb''' to understand the concept before you go further.
+It is very important.

+### 3. Implementation:

+The concept in the 2nd notebook explains the motion of the robot in 1D and gives an overview of how it can be done it 2D.
+Accordingly I have coded the workflow in 2D which defined in the '''slam()''' function in the 3rd notebook.

 ## Results

-Please head over to Notebook 3 of the project to see the final results and conclusion.
+![result] (images/result.png)

+As you can see the red circle is the robot and the purple cross marks are the landmarks.
+The co-orindates of the last pose of the robot are mentioned after N time steps.
+We can compare this value with the output robot position value of the '''data''' and can see the they are not exactly they same.
+The error is due to the noise that I have introduced in the robot motion and the sensor.